Who is this article for?

 Option 2: Uninstall and reinstall the CrashPlan App

 The easiest way to upgrade from a previous version of the CrashPlan app to version 3.6.4 is to uninstall and reinstall the CrashPlan app.
-This method is preferable if you manage only a small number of computers running Mac OS X 10.5, or if your environment uses a software deployment tool, such as JAMF's Casper Suite or Microsoft's System Center Configuration Manager.
+This method is preferable if you manage only a small number of computers running Mac OS X 10.5, or if your environment uses a software deployment tool, such as Jamf Pro (formerly Casper Suite) or Microsoft System Center Configuration Manager.

 Manual uninstallation and reinstallation